Carbon Capture, Storage, and Utilization

 Operational commercial CCS Facilities in America have a capture capacity of over 30 million tonnes per annum; Europe has a total of 10 million tonnes per annum.
 Some projections of CCS project numbers in GCC states include CO₂ captured rising from around 4Mtpa in 2019 to over 100Mtpa by 2040.

-The environmental benefits of CCSU need to supersede the potential ecological risks, as its primary goal is far concerning.
+The environmental benefits of CCSU need to supersede the potential ecological risks, as its primary goal is far more concerning.

 Role of CCSU in Net Zero Pathways